CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Testing/BB_OpenXilEnv.md

 ## Description
 <!-- General Description of the BB -->
+SW in the loop solution for virtual validation, similar to Synopsis Silver Simulate ECU functions, includes parameter management, Scripting interface

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->